Franzel/UDD_ProgramacionCreativa_2021/README.md

 ## Bibliografía
 ### Bibliografía Obligatoria:
-1. Shiffman, D. (n.d.).
-Hello Processing.
-Recuperado: 10 de julio de 2015, desde [http://hello.processing.org](http://hello.processing.org)
+1. Casey Reas and Ben Fry.
+(2014) Processing: A Programming Handbook for Visual Designers,(2ndEdition) The MIT Press.
-2. Shiffman, D. (2008).
-Learning Processing, A Beginner’s Guide to Programming Images, Animation, and Interaction.
-Nueva York: Morgan Kaufmann Publishers.
+2. Daniel Shiffman.(2015) Learning Processing, Second Edition: A Beginner's Guide to Programming Images, Animation, and Interaction.
+Morgan Kaufmann.
+3. Daniel Shiffman.(2012).
+The Nature of Code: Simulating Natural Systems with Processing.
+PDF, Web.
+4. Data Flow.
+(2008).
+Visualising Information in Graphic Design.
+Gestalten.
+5. Data Flow 2.
+(2010).
+Visualising Information in Graphic Design.
+Shape.

 ### Bibliografía Complementaria:
-1. Processing Foundation.
-Descargar Processing.
-Recuperado: 7 de Mayo 2017, desde [http://www.processing.org/download](http://www.processing.org/download)
-2. Programación Creativa con Processing.
-Recuperado: 7 de Mayo 2017 desde [https://www.acamica.com/cursos/5/programacion-creativa-con-processing](https://www.acamica.com/cursos/5/programacion-creativa-con-processing)
+The Coding Train (2016).
+Accompanying code and more for YouTube video tutorials [https://github.com/CodingTrain/Rainbow-Code](https://github.com/CodingTrain/Rainbow-Code)